 Updated COVID-19 Campus Safety Policy

-The COVID-19 Campus Safety Policy was updated in May 2021 to reflect current medical and health guidance, regulations of the State of Rhode Island and public health conditions.
+The COVID-19 Campus Safety Policy was updated in August 2021 to reflect current medical and health guidance, regulations of the State of Rhode Island and public health conditions.
 The updated policy is a simpler and more general framework that allows for increased levels of activities and operations over the course of the summer and into the fall as public health conditions continue to allow.
 The policy remains an important foundation governing the activities of the entire campus, and all members of the community should carefully review and fully understand the updated policy and their individual responsibilities and obligations.

-Increased Use of Student Communal Spaces
+Use of Student Communal Spaces

 Expanded Use of Conference Rooms